 Research indicates that young people rarely disclose child-on-child abuse and that if they do, it is likely to be to their friends.
-Therefore, Matford Brook Academy will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore, School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

 Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the school's child protection procedures as set out in this policy.
-Where a concern regarding child-on-child abuse has been disclosed to the DSL(s), advice and guidance will be sought from KCSiE 23 or the Local Authority
+Where a concern regarding child-on-child abuse has been disclosed to the DSL(s), advice and guidance will be sought from the Local Authority Safeguarding Hub and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.